Making a Complaint

 Occasionally, a parent or child may feel that they have a complaint against some aspect of the school, or an individual member of staff.
 Usually it is possible to resolve any problems as soon as they occur.
 If not, then you should follow the complaints procedure set out below:

-First – put your complaint in writing to the Headteacher.
+Firstly put your complaint in writing to the Headteacher.
 Full details should be given letting us know what it is you are unhappy about.

-Second – we will acknowledge your complaint as soon as possible and fully investigate the matter within seven days.
+We will acknowledge your complaint as soon as possible and fully investigate the matter within seven days.
 We will keep you up to date about what is happening and give you a full reply.

 The response you will receive will be copied to the staff members concerned, with recommendations for any action to be taken.
 If you are not satisfied with the outcome, you can ask the Headteacher to refer the matter to the next stage.